 CLAIM: Paul writes, “We have received grace and apostleship to bring about the obedience of faith among all the Gentiles for His name’s sake” (Rom.
-1:5).
+1:5; cf. 16:26).
 Commentator and NT scholar John Stott writes,

 The Greek phrase is very compact.
 Neither noun (‘obedience’ and ‘faith’) has an article, which we should expect if a distinction was being drawn between them and one were to be conceived as a result of the other.
 Instead, ‘obedience and faith’ appears to be the one response desired by the evangelist, a personal abandonment of obedience-and-faith or, if you prefer, ‘obedient faith.’

-Under this view, Paul is saying that obedient faith is necessary for salvation.
+Under this view, Paul is saying that both obedience and faith are both necessary for salvation.
 While we do desire believers to obey God, is Paul saying that this is a requirement for salvation?

 RESPONSE: John Stott is a fine Christian commentator.
 So we hope that our treatment of this passage would only communicate disagreement—not disrespect.

 In Romans 3:21-5:21, Paul doesn’t once mention obedience.
 This is the same section where Paul explains faith as the means to justification.
 Wouldn’t we expect Paul to mention moral obedience at least once if this was a condition for salvation?
 Instead, he intentionally defines faith and works as mutually exclusive (Rom.
 4:1-4), and he notes that Jesus was the one who obeyed—not us (Rom.
 5:19).
 Thus while the goal is obedience, this isn’t required to become a believer.